-Change of the coast of Emmanuelle Macron among the bookmakers Bwin, Unibet, Betclic since the Russian war : French President Emmanuel Macron's chances of winning have risen ahead of next month's presidential election, largely thanks to his handling of the Ukraine war crisis, according to French opinion polls.
+Change in Emmanuelle Macron's side among the bookmakers Bwin, Unibet, Betclic since the Russian war : French President Emmanuel Macron's chances of winning have increased ahead of next month's presidential election, largely thanks to his handling of the war crisis in Ukraine, according to French opinion polls.

-The current French president officially announced his candidacy for re-election on Thursday March 3, finally entering a campaign as he tried to avoid (but failed) a war.
+The current French president officially announced his candidacy for re-election on Thursday March 3, finally entering a campaign as he tried to avoid (but failed to) a war.

-Five years later, after his superb and surprising election as French president, Macron is betting that French voters will choose stability in the Ukrainian conflict, believing that he is the man for the job.
-Less than a month before the first vote on April 10 for the first round, the polls show that he is at the top of his intentions.
+Five years later, after his superb and surprising election to the French presidency, Macron bet that French voters would choose stability in the Ukrainian conflict, believing that he was the man for the job.
+Less than a month before the first vote on April 10 for the first round, the polls show that he is at the top of the intentions.

 The War in Ukraine changes the odds of bookmakers Bwin, Unibet

 The BVA polling group said Macron had gained 5 percentage points in the past two weeks, helped by his frantic diplomatic efforts to stop a Russian invasion.

 Thus Macron would finish first with 29% in the first round, then win the second, regardless of his opponent, with far-right candidate Marine Le Pen considered his closest challenger.
 Thus Emmanuelle Macron's rating among the bookmakers Bwin, Unibet, Betclic linked to the Russian invasion!

 “Emmanuel Macron benefited from his triple identity as head of state, protector of the people and their values, (and) head of the army and foreign affairs of the country”, the BVA said in a statement.